 When watering, I fearlessly drench our orchids (leaves included).
 Wet leaves are good for a few reasons:

-1) Orchids are foliar feeders and
+1) Orchids are foliar feeders;

-Light – Mostly Natural, Some Artificial: All our orchids are grown by the windows in our Southeast-facing condo, but some get additional LED light.
-Orchids that require bright light are at the South windows, and any that require less light (the paphs & phals) at those windows, have a translucent plastic sheet at one window that blocks some of the sun’s intensity in the summer.
-Our windows are well-insulated, so while many of our plants are in direct sun, their leaves stay cool-to-touch (because bright light doesn’t burn leaves, heat from the sun burns leaves).
-I would be careful about putting orchids at South-facing windows in your home…test it first; and beware that in the spring & summer the sun can get so hot it will easily burn leaves of most orchids if your windows let in a lot of heat.
-The orchids that prefer low-to-intermediate light are at the East-facing windows and get direct sun until the sun pops over the condo around 11:30am.
+Light – Mostly Natural, Some Artificial: All of our orchids are grown by the windows in our Southeast-facing condo, but some get additional LED light.
+Orchids that require bright light are at the South windows, and any that require “less light” (the paphs & phals) at those South windows, are behind a translucent plastic sheet that blocks some of the sun’s intensity in the summer.
+Our windows are well-insulated, so while many of our plants are in direct sunlight, their leaves stay cool-to-touch.
+Bright light doesn’t generally burn leaves, heat from the sun is what burns leaves though, so I would be careful about putting orchids at South-facing windows in your home…test it first and gradually acclimatize new plants to brighter light (just as you would with putting new seedlings for your garden).
+Also, be aware, spring and summer sun be much more intense than winter sun…so use caution when first getting used to your windows and sunlight situation.

 That pretty much sums up “how we grow”; if you have been struggling with orchids, I encourage you to consider this: much of the information you read online comes from people who grow in a greenhouse or in places that are tropical and abundantly humid.
-As an indoor orchid grower in Calgary, you face unique challenges like low humidity, and alkaline water…so don’t be scared to bend the rules a little and see what works for you and your plants.
+As an indoor orchid grower, you face unique challenges like low humidity, and alkaline water…so don’t be scared to bend the rules a little and see what works for you and your plants.